-Exceptional Lodge with stunning views onto Lough Emlaghnbehy, superbly located between Clifden and Ballyconneely.
+Exceptional Lodge with stunning views and frontage onto Lough Emlaghnbehy, superbly located between Clifden and Ballyconneely.

 Derrygimlagh Lodge is approached up a gravel drive with the stunning lake on the right.
 The